 Content is king

-White space is good: Think if your text on the page as products on a shop shelf.
+White space is good: Think of your text on the page as products on a shop shelf.
 Each paragraph is important and needs it’s own space to be appreciated.
-You can have as many pages as you like so don’t cram it all in on one!
+You can have as many pages and as long as you like.

 Write for your audience: Can people understand your text?
 Think about your audience and rewrite those sentences full of your industry jargon.
 Include interesting content, articles links to blogs and relevant information to support your business offering.